Cmastris/top_tweets/README.md

 ### Can I change the Quote Tweet content?

 For simplicity, Quote Tweet content isn't editable via public `Bot` methods.
-However, you can edit how this content is constructed in the `_get_quote_content` method.
+However, you can edit how this content is constructed in the `Bot._get_quote_content()` method.

 ### How can I ask questions, report bugs, or provide feedback?
 Feel free to create an issue or open a new discussion.